“We have a significant bridge to build to the future.

 JJK Places offers our expertise to consult and advise, or can act as an owner’s rep on a variety of project types.
-We have expertise and experience to consult on every stage of the real estate development process.
+We have the expertise and the experience to consult on every stage of the real estate development and pre-development process.

 "Social Impact Advisor"

 The SIA role exists to advise developers, property owners, community groups, nonprofits, funders and others on ways to maximize the social impact and community benefiting components of a proposed future real estate development project.